purvavora08/Ayush/README.md

-# Ayush Project For SIH
+# Ayush Project For S